wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 tags: [containers]
 sidebar: doc_sidebar
 permalink: wavefront_kubernetes.html
 summary: Monitor Kubernetes infrastructure and applications.
-Scale the Kubernetes deployment based on Wavefront metrics.
+Scale Kubernetes workloads based on metrics in Wavefront.
 ---
 *Monitor* your Kubernetes environment at the infrastructure level and at the applications level with Wavefront Kubernetes Collector.

 * Monitor Kubernetes infrastructure metrics (containers, pods, etc.) from Wavefront dashboards -- and create alerts from those dashboards.
-* Automatically get metrics from many applications that support Telegraf.
+* Automatically collect metrics from applications and workloads using built-in plug-ins such as Prometheus, Telegraf, etc.
-* Integrate with other applications that support Telegraf.
-* Automatically get metrics from Prometheus scraping.

 *Scale* your Kubernetes environment based on any metrics that are available in Wavefront with the Wavefront Horizontal Pod Autoscaler Adapter.